MetanoKid/toy-game-architecture/README.md

 After creating the Evolved version of the game architecture, there are still some things to be explored further.
 We're developing those things in this last version of the toy game architecture.

 First of all, we'll be adding the ability to define *data-hierarchies* when it comes to entities.
-It's a bit cumbersome having to define all of the data in the level every time, even when some of the entities are almost clones.
-To solve that, `archetypes` will provide a mechanism so we can do this:
+It's a bit cumbersome having to define all of the data in the level every time, even when some of the entities are almost clones that just change one property for one component.
+To solve that, `archetypes` will provide a mechanism so we can do this (in a *data-driven approach*):

 Level file: